atulsingh029/data-structures-and-algorithms/problems/leetcode/README.md

-## For leetcode questions consider the solution class only.
+## For leetcode questions :
+Consider the solution class only in every problem.